 A superfood is a nutrient-dense ingredient that’s loaded with essential health-enhancing, disease-fighting properties.
 These are also referred to as functional foods.

-When combined with a healthy serving of fruits and vegetables, the ingredients described here act as an extra power boost.
+When combined with a healthy serving of fruits and vegetables, the ingredients described here act as an extra power boost, in a nutritional sense.

 And Essential Fatty Acids?

-You will see omega-3 fatty acids mentioned as a component of many of these nutrition boosters, so keep this information in mind.
+You will see omega-3 fatty acids mentioned as a component of many of these nutrition boosters.

-First, these are referred to as “essential” because they’re needed for health, but the body can’t make them on its own.
+First, these are referred to as “essential” because they’re needed for our health, and the body can’t make them on its own.